ApolloFramework/scimake/README.txt

    BUILD_WITH_SHARED_RUNTIME, which means to add the /MD flags on Windows.

 So now only the following variables should be used:
-USE_PYCSH_LIBS: Look for installations in order: pycsh, sersh, sermd (on Windows), ser
+USE_PYC_LIBS: Look for installations in order: pycsh, pycst, sersh, sermd (on Windows), ser
 USE_SHARED_LIBS: Look for installations in order: sersh, sermd (on Windows), ser